joeartsea/node-red-contrib-aws/README.md

     * msg.payload will be stringified prior to being saved into the specified bucket & key.
   * Get
     * For both functions if 'key' and/or 'bucket' are specified in the msg their values will be used instread of what is set in the config.
+* SNS
+  * Publish
+    * msg.payload is send as the Message
+    * If msg.messageStructure == "json", then the payload will be treated as JSON (see http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html#publish-property)
+    * msg.arn can override the configured Topic ARN
+* DynamoDB
+  * Put
+    * msg.payload is saved to DynamoDB
+  * Get
+    * msg.payload is used for the query expression
+  * Scan
+    * msg.payload (if not blank) is used as a FilterExpression
+  * Msg.tablename will override the configured tablename
 * AWS config
   * Common config for all nodes above, looks after the credentials.

 Payload returned from the AWS SDK is encoded in a BUFFER.
 To parse this to a string pass the output into a function with msg.payload=Buffer.from(msg.payload.Body).toString("utf-8") or similar to decode strings.

-Make sure that the AWS account you are using has sufficient AWS permisisons.
+Make sure that the AWS IAM User you are using has sufficient permisisons for the function you are using.
+If you dont you will get an error message.

 Acknowledgements
 ----------------